Our "Not So Secret" Inbound Marketing ProcessWe Could Tell You. But We'd Rather Show You.

 During Step 2, we use the next 30 days to setup the tools, plugins and integrations necessary to implement your brand new Inbound GamePlan.

-Whatever tool you decide to use as your platform, whether it’s HubSpot, WordPress or Mautic, we use a multi-point checklist to ensure all of the initial pieces are configured and optimized for your specific needs.
+Whatever tool you decide to use as your platform, whether it’s HubSpot, WordPress, ActiveCampaign or EngageBay, we use a multi-point checklist to ensure all of the initial pieces are configured and optimized for your specific needs.

 We will also configure the lead scoring strategy and automation workflows that were planned during the Inbound GamePlan phase.